Azeem-0/Azeem-0/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 🚀 &nbsp; Passionate about building scalable and efficient web applications.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Eagerly passionate about software engineering and full-stack development.
 - 🎓 &nbsp; Studying Computer Science and Engineering at MVGR College of Engineering.
+- 💻 &nbsp; Contributing to open-source projects to learn and grow with the community.
+- 📚 &nbsp; Actively participating in coding competitions to sharpen problem-solving skills.
-- 🌱 &nbsp; Working on MERN, Software Developement, Web develoment.
+- 🌱 &nbsp; Focused on MERN stack, software development, and web development.

 <h3> 🛠 &nbsp;Tech Stack</h3>